simondereuver/TWUN13/README.md

 ---
-I, Samuel Väggander Leyonberg, declare that I am the sole author of the content I add to this repository.
+I, Samuel Wallander Leyonberg, declare that I am the sole author of the content I add to this repository.

-I, Simon de Röven, declare that I am the sole author of the content I add to this repository.
+I, Simon de Reuver, declare that I am the sole author of the content I add to this repository.

 I, Gustav Pråmell, declare that I am the sole author of the content I add to this repository.